anomen-s/anomen-overlay/www-apps/pmwiki/cookbook/RssFeedDisplay/readme.txt

 !!!
 Security
-Please note that this recipe is inherently insecure.
+Adding content from 3rd party web sites is inherently insecure.

-Never allow untrusted users use RSS markup, they could include feed with malicious content.
+* Never allow untrusted users to use RSS markup, they could include feed with malicious content.
-Also be sure to add only trustworthy feeds.
+* Be sure to add only trustworthy feeds.

 [[#usage]]
 !!Usage

- (:RSS http://example.com/rss.xml [long|short] [noheader] [number_of_items] :)
+ (:RSS http://example.com/rss.xml [long|short] [(no)header] [(no)date] [number_of_items] :)

 !!!Parameters
-: how : display only titles (''short'') or also descriptions (''long'') of feed items : number_of_items : number of items to display, -1 means all items : header: noheader will hide header of feeds
+: short/long : display only titles (''short'') or also descriptions (''long'') of feed items : (no)header : noheader will hide header of feeds
+: (no)date : show date of feed items
+: number_of_items : number of items to display, -1 means all items

-->Will display the items in a default display mode  with a default maximum of items:
+This will display the items in a default display mode  with a default maximum of items:

 [=(:RSS http://example.com/rss.xml :)=]